camil1999/market-shop-project/README.md

 # Technologies used for this project
--Spring Data JPA
+- Spring Data JPA
--Spring Web
+- Spring Web
--Spring Security
+- Spring Security
--Swagger
+- Swagger
--Lombok
+- Lombok
--MySql
+- MySql